Frank Dobson (sculptor): World War Two and later

 At the start of World War Two, Dobson and his second wife [Caroline] Mary Bussell, whom he had married in 1931, moved to Bristol, where a large retrospective of his work was held in March 1940.
 Dobson lived in the city throughout the Bristol Blitz and like several other artists painted the ruins of churches destroyed in the bombing.
 Dobson contacted the War Artists' Advisory Committee and offered his services as both a painter and sculptor.
-WAAC were reluctant to offer sculpture commissions but eventually did offer Dobson a short-term contract for two portrait busts of Naval personal.
+WAAC were reluctant to offer sculpture commissions but eventually did offer Dobson a short-term contract for two portrait busts of Naval personnel.
 Later WAAC commissioned some paintings, including one of workers arriving for work at a factory that had been relocated to a tunnel.

 Dobson was appointed head of sculpture at the Royal College of Art in 1946, a post he held until his retirement in 1953.
 For the Festival of Britain site on the South Bank of the Thames in 1951, Dobson created London Pride.
 The sculpture was originally exhibited as a plaster cast but was later, after Dobson died, cast as a bronze and placed in front of the Royal National Theatre in 1987.
 Among his last commissions were a bronze head of Sir Thomas Lipton and the zodiac clock on the exterior wall of Bracken House in London.

 Legacy

 Dobson died in 1963 and his ashes were scattered in the Thames.

 In 1995 the art critic Brian Sewell recalled the great loss of much of Dobson's work after his death: "After his death, his widow asked me to help her clear the studio at Stamford Bridge, and I was appalled at the destruction that she wrought, smashing to smithereens small clay and terracotta models, tearing fine drawings in red and black chalk, hundreds of them, ? [sic] the fragments in a dustbin, all because the subjects were erotic.
 I was allowed to save pastel drawings of exotic and rare birds, and watercolours of farmyards and a pastoral life long gone, but for the figures engaged in sexual congress, face to face, head to toe and doggy style as explicit as any by his old friend Eric Gill, Mrs Dobson would accept no plea that they were beautiful, no argument that they were fired by a quality not to be found in the "pure essence" of the torsos that survive, and like a ferociously implacable angel at the Last Judgment, she bent to the business of destruction."

 Frank Dobson Square was constructed by London County Council in 1963, the year of Dobson's death to commemorate his life and work.
 The centrepiece of the square was the Woman and Fish fountain, a sculpture designed and completed by Dobson in 1951.

+While Dobson was one of the most esteemed artists of his time, after his death his reputation declined with the move towards postmodernism and conceptual art.
+However, in recent years a revival has begun.